joelchan/notes/content/Q- What is the data structure of a graph built to facilitate decentralized knowledge synthesis.md

 	- As seen in [[Q- What is synthesis]], people need to compose and remix existing information to form a new whole.
 - **Compression.**
 	- Compression can be thought of as abstraction.
 A core thing that abstraction does is remove "extraneous" details, retaining only what is "necessary."
 If one is trying to reuse old thoughts, reading too much information can be overwhelming.
-	- Compression is about increasing the information density as much as possible. [[P- Andy Matuschak]] recommends using [[content/garden/LitReview/I- Search as a part of the primitive design#^ee42bf|note titles as APIs to the whole idea]].
+	- Compression is about increasing the information density as much as possible. [[P- Andy Matuschak]] recommends using [[I- Search as a part of the primitive design|note titles as APIs to the whole idea]].
 - **Context.**
 	- It can often be difficult to synthesize from the work of others if their thoughts are too compressed because you don't know they really mean. [[C- Compression and contextualizability are in tension]].
 Without proper context, it is impossible to know what people base their conclusions on, or why people see some piece of information as important.